gravitational/teleport/rfd/0170-package-distribution-v3.md

 Gitea does support both APT and YUM repositories, as well as a host of other package repository types.
 The downside is that all requests for the APT and YUM repos must go through a self-hosted Gitea web service.
-Unlike our current S3/CloudFront based solution, if we wanted to guarantee of uptime, then this would likely require a 24/7/365 on-call schedule for the team that would manage it.
+This fails our "customer-facing requests must not run through a service that we are responsible for keeping online" requirement.

 ##### ProGet

 ProGet is a paid, self-hosted tool for hosting package repositories.
 It's primary focus is delivering packages for the Microsoft ecosystem for Microsoft shops, but it does have support for APT and YUM repos.

+However, this fails our "customer-facing requests must not run through a service that we are responsible for keeping online" requirement.

-However, there are several downsides to this product:
+Additionally, there are several other downsides to this product:

 * The licensing cost alone would be $25k-$50k per year, which is in the realm of other possible solutions.
 However, other competing solutions at a similar price point are more polished, and appear to support our needs better (more on this in their respective sections).
-* As with Gitea, this approach would require all customer requests for the repos to flow through the ProGet web service.
-This would likely require a 24/7/365 on call schedule for the team that manages it.
 * The container image for this solution is massive, and contains an entire Linux distribution inside.
 This results in a large attack area that we would be responsible for securing, for one of our most sensitive services.